damiendevienne/icong/README.md

 ## More
+### PAUP*
+Icong relies on the program PAUP* for the computation of the Maximum Agreement SubTree (MAST) between the two trees compared.
+Thye current repo contains a version of this program (`paup`) precompiled for linux.
+If you need other version (you use other OS) you can get it here : [http://phylosolutions.com/paup-test/](http://phylosolutions.com/paup-test/).

+Note that the R script that calls PAUP* considers that is is launched by typing `paup` in a console.

+### Unrooted trees

 You you will see that some functions in the `icong.R` file are unrooted trees.
 Note that this works but has not yet been published (and may not be...)